 Proposition 1A and Proposition 47 - Proposition 1A was approved in November 1998 and provided \$6.7 billion of capital funding for schools.
 Proposition 47 was approved by the California voters on the November 5, 2002 ballot.
 This measure authorizes the sale and issuance of \$13.05 billion in general obligation bonds by the State for funding construction and renovation of K-12 school facilities (\$11.4 billion) and higher education facilities (\$1.65 billion).
 Proposition 47 includes \$6.35 billion for acquisition of land and new construction of K-12 school facilities.
 Of this amount, \$2.9 billion will be set aside to fund backlog projects for which school districts submitted applications to the State on or prior to February 1, 2002.
 The balance of \$3.45 billion would be used to fund projects for which school districts submitted applications to the State after February 1, 2002.
 K-12 school districts will be required to pay 50% of the costs for acquisition of land and new construction with local revenues.
 In addition, \$100 million of the \$3.45 billion would be available for charter school facilities.
 Proposition 47 makes available \$3.3 billion for reconstruction or modernization of existing K-12 school facilities.
-Of this amount, \$1.9 billion will be set aside to fund backlog projects for which school districts submitted applications to the State on or prior to February 1, 2002 and the balance of \$1.4 billion would be used to fund projects for which school districts will be required to pay 40% of the costs for reconstruction or modernization of a to fund projects for which school districts will be required to pay 40% of the costs for reconstruction or modernization with local revenues.
+Of this amount, \$1.9 billion will be set aside to fund backlog projects for which school districts submitted applications to the State on or prior to February 1, 2002 and the balance of \$1.4 billion would be used to fund projects for which school districts submitted applications to the State after February 1, 2002.
+K-12 school districts will be required to pay 40% of the costs for reconstruction or modernization with local revenues.
 Proposition 47 provides a total of \$1.7 billion to K-12 school districts which are considered critically overcrowded, specifically to schools that have a large number of pupils relative to the size of the school site.
 In addition, \$50 million will be available to fund joint-use projects.
 Proposition 47 also includes \$1.65 billion to construct new buildings and related infrastructure, alter existing buildings and purchase equipment for use in the State's public higher education systems.